-Leeds United v West Bromwich Albion
+Ayling earns Leeds draw against West Brom

 Post update

-Erik Pieters (West Bromwich Albion) wins a free kick in the defensive half.
+Darnell Furlong (West Bromwich Albion) wins a free kick in the defensive half.

 Post update